 Other churches in your region or fellow church planters are probably addressing the same issues right now.
 Find them online or ask your ChMS provider for nearby references—especially if you’re just getting started with the software.

-Whether it’s conferences like Catalyst and the Global Leadership Summit or Elexio’s user conference ELEXICON 15 (Educate.
+Whether it’s conferences like Catalyst or Elexio’s user conference ELEXICON 15 (Educate.
 Collaborate Innovate.), you can learn from the speakers AND the other attendees!